kyleFirethought/video-production/decredPoS/decredPoS_script.md

 With each block, miners randomly draw 5 tickets from the ticket pool.

 How long an individual ticket will wait in the pool before being drawn is entirely up to chance, but current data shows the average waiting time is 30 days.
+In rare circumstances, it is possible for a ticket to never be drawn.
+This occurs with less than 1 percent of all tickets and results in a full refund of the expired ticket's price.

 Once a stakeholder's ticket is drawn, their voting ballot must be broadcast to the network from either their own *self-hosted* **voting wallet** or a designated **voting service provider** for inclusion the next block.
-If a ballot is not broadcast quickly, its votes may never be cast.
-This occurs in less than 2% of cases and is caused by bad internet connections and network races.
+If a ballot is not broadcast quickly enough, it's intended block may be mined without it.
+This occurs in less than 2% of cases and results in a full refund of the missed ticket's price.

 A ticketholder's ballot will contain one **block vote** and zero to many **consensus votes** to be recorded *on-chain*.